 - An unauthorized breaking and entry

-- into a building or occupied structure
+- Into a building or structure

-- with the intent to commit a crime inside
+- With the intent to commit a crime inside

 Breaking and Entering

-No matter how burglars break in, they must also enter the structure in order to satisfy this element.
-The entry can be minimal; the burglar doesn't have to actually walk into a building in order to commit a burglary.
-Sticking a hand through a window counts as an entry sufficient to support a charge of burglary.
+No matter how a burglar breaks in, they must also enter the structure to satisfy this element.
+The entry can be minimal – the offender doesn't have to walk into a building to commit burglary.
+Sticking their hand through a window counts as an entry sufficient to support a charge of burglary.

 Building or Occupied Structure

-Breaking into an amusement park's grounds after hours probably wouldn't meet the requirements for a charge of burglary, but breaking into a building inside the amusement park likely would.
+Breaking into an amusement park after hours probably won't meet the requirements for a charge of burglary.
+However, breaking into a building inside the amusement park would.

-Many other factors may affect the degree or seriousness of a burglary, so it's important to check the specific laws of your state.
+Many other factors may affect the degree or seriousness of a burglary.
+So, it's important to check the specific laws of your state.